jonnyweatherly/aajonusnet/md/Interviews/Healthwatch Interview.md

 T: Right.

-[Mike]: It basically has the same, like, enzymes and bacteria.
+Mike: It basically has the same, like, enzymes and bacteria.

-[Michael]: Yeah, the enzymes, bacteria, things like that are similar.
+Michael: Yeah, the enzymes, bacteria, things like that are similar.
 The protein is lower in the goat milk because it's more close to the human milk protein level.
 I think protein in cow's milk is 6%, 3% in goat milk, and 1.6% in human milk.

-[Mike]: I see.
+Mike: I see.
 Well, I haven't had it since, and it's been about 40 years ago.
 So maybe I'll try it again.

 T: You might want to get back to it again.